-Diabetic medication may protect patients from developing heart failure, study findsMarch 10th, 2013 in Cardiology /
+Diabetic medication may protect patients from developing heart failure, study findsMarch 10, 2013 in Medicine & Health / Cardiology

 A class of medications commonly prescribed to lower blood sugar in diabetic patients appears to protect them from developing heart failure, according to a study at Henry Ford Hospital in Detroit.